hslua/hslua/README.md

 Example
 =======

-Lua tests will usually be put into a separate file and then loaded in the test program.
+Tasty Lua scripts can be put into a separate file and then loaded in the test program.
 The script must return the test result tree: